Why Learn French? 5 Reasons It’s an Even Better Idea Than You Thought

 Here are a few ways to do this:

 - Witness current events through the French lens.
-Learning French gives you access to many major news media sources, including the global television network TV5MONDE, which broadcasts international news and other French-language content all over the world from France, Switzerland, Belgium and Francophone Africa.
+Learning French gives you access to many major news media sources, like the global television network TV5MONDE, which broadcasts international news and other French-language content all over the world from France, Switzerland, Belgium and Francophone Africa.
 You can easily find French-language newspapers online that report on events around the globe, including Le Monde and L’Obs (previously known as Le Nouvel Observateur).
 Adding these to major English-language sources like CNN or the BBC will help diversify your perspective of world events and keep you better informed.
+To get the hang of listening to native French news, you can watch curated news clips and other media on the language learning program FluentU.
+Its videos come with interactive subtitles, transcripts and quizzes so that you can learn French in context.

 - Use the French language as your passport.
 French opens up your travel options like crazy.
 Of course, you can still travel to countries where you don’t speak the language, or don’t speak it well, but being able to communicate and understand will enhance your experience.
 You’ll be able to get around not only in Paris and the rest of France, but other great vacation destinations like French Polynesia, Québec or Switzerland.

-And with things potentially moving in this direction, it’s worth considering that French just might explode in the same way the way Mandarin has.
+And with things potentially moving in this direction, it’s worth considering that French just might explode in the same way Mandarin has.
 It’s worth looking into, and maybe even getting involved in!

 Along with the changing state of modern Africa, French-speaking African populations are some of the fastest-growing in the world.